Does Dirichlet Prior Smoothing Solve the Shannon Entropy Estimation Problem?: Proofs of main lemmas

-when $Z_1,Z_2,\cdots,Z_n$ are independent random variables. \end{lemma} In our case, apparently $F(\hat{P}_B)$ is a function of $n$ independent random variables $\{Z_i\}_{1\le i\le n}$ taking values in $\cZ=\{1,2,\cdots,S\}$.
+We apply the bounded differences inequality (Lemma~\ref{lemma.es}).
+In our case, $F(\hat{P}_B)$ is a function of $n$ independent random variables $\{Z_i\}_{1\le i\le n}$ taking values in $\cZ=\{1,2,\cdots,S\}$.
 Changing one location of the sample would make some symbol with count $j$ to have count $j+1$, and another symbol with count $i$ to have count $i-1$.
 Then the absolute value of the total change in the functional estimator is

 In light of the Taylor expansion with integral form residue, we have that for $1\ge x\ge t>0$,

 so

 As a result,